-Palace of fine arts theater is a piece that doesn’t only fit in with the rest of the San Francisco it seem to be a portal in time and space.
+Palace of fine arts theater is a piece that doesn’t fit in with the rest of the San Francisco it seem to be a portal in time and space.
 Hence, it is a window to the past, specifically the Roman times.

 A post modern Neo – Renaissance located in the San Francisco’s Marina district.
 Masterfully executed by Bernard Maybeck it is a testament to orthodox tradition of the western civilization in the New World.